 Antique brass continues to be one of the most popular finishes of stair rods available, regardless of home decorating trends or the passing of time.
 Mellow in tone compared to the brighter, polished brass options, antique brass looks the part in both period and contemporary styled homes.
 They also work well with plain or patterned stair runners.
 If you are looking for antique brass stair rods, first find the design style you prefer and then select the relevant finish in our shopping basket.

 Unprotected or unlacquered brass naturally tarnishes, particularly in certain atmospheric conditions such as near the coast or when the weather is humid.
-The effect can be inconsistent and not particularly attractive.
-This is why our stair rods are aged intentionally, under controlled conditions.
+The effect can be inconsistent and this is why our stair rods are aged intentionally, under controlled conditions.
 In this way we ensure an attractive and professional antique brass finish.
 The stair rods are protected with an invisible lacquer to make the finish permanent and stable; this avoids the needs for serious brass polishing.
 Simply give them a quick wipe down with a damp cloth.